 Can I use a hair dryer to defrost a freezer?

-It would help if you did not use hair dryers to defrost a freezer.
+You should not use hair dryers to defrost a freezer.
 It may not have the safety features or suitable airflow needs.
-Following safe defrosting methods is necessary to avoid freezer damage or electrical shock.
+Following carefully safe defrosting methods is necessary to avoid freezer damage or electrical shock.

 Why can’t you just cook frozen meat?